jamcgee/jamcgee.github.io/content/article/2020/12/freebsd-geli-zfs-root-efi.md

 zfsd_enable="YES"
 ```

-And we might want a little more than our `devfs` and our ZFS pool, so create an initial [/etc/fstab](https://www.freebsd.org/cgi/man.cgi?query=fstab&sektion=5):
+And we might want a little more than the default `devfs` and our ZFS pool, so create an initial [/etc/fstab](https://www.freebsd.org/cgi/man.cgi?query=fstab&sektion=5):

 ```sh
 # Device        Mountpoint          FStype    Options         Dump    Pass#